Tuition Grant Program for The Children Of Employees

 The intent of the Tuition Grant Program is to form a partnership with employees that results in improved opportunities for the children of College employees to attend the college of their choice.
 It is not the intent of the program to pay the full cost of education but rather to pay a portion of tuition costs, regardless of the college chosen.
 In this way, the program achieves the goal of making it possible for students and their families to consider a wider variety of institutions than they might ordinarily consider.
 Paying for a percentage of costs (up to a stated limit) instead of a flat amount may result in some students receiving a larger grant than others but it also protects the intent of the program.

-- Faculty and staff who have been regular full-time employees (defined as an FTE of at least .75000) of the College for five years at the time the son or daughter enters upon an academic year.
+- Employees who have been regular full-time employees (defined as an FTE of at least .75000) of the College for five years at the time the child enters upon an academic year.

-- Regular "benefits-eligible," part-time (defined as an FTE of .50000 - .74999) faculty and staff members whose principal employment is with Swarthmore College and who have been regular part-time employees for five years at the time the child enters upon an academic year.
+- Regular "benefits-eligible," part-time (defined as an FTE of .50000 - .74999) employees, whose principal employment is with Swarthmore College and who have been regular part-time employees for five years at the time the child enters upon an academic year.

 - The same benefits will be available to dependent children of:

-- A retired or permanently disabled employee who at the time of retirement or disablement had satisfied the employment requirement stated above, provided the children were in the ninth grade or beyond at the time of retirement or disablement.
+- Retired or permanently disabled employee who at the time of retirement or disablement had satisfied the employment requirements stated above, provided the children were in the ninth grade or beyond at the time of retirement or disablement.

 - A deceased employee who dies in active service, and who at the time of death had satisfied the employment requirement stated above.

-- An employee on an approved leave from Swarthmore College, who at the time of such leave was a regular full-time employee for at least five years, as described in the first bullet above.
+- An employee on an approved leave from Swarthmore College, who at the time of such leave was a regular full-time employee for at least five years, as described above.

-Regular benefits eligible faculty and staff who have been employed less than five years with the College at the time the child enters college are eligible for a modified benefit if their previous employer had a similar program and they were eligible for the program at the time they accepted employment with Swarthmore College.
-In these cases, the College will honor the lesser of the terms of the previous program, or Swathmore's program until Swarthmore's five year eligibility requirement is achieved.
+Regular "benefits eligible" employees who have been employed less than five years with the College at the time the child enters college are eligible for a modified benefit if their previous employer had a similar program and they were eligible for the program at the time they accepted employment with Swarthmore College.
+In these cases, the College will honor the lesser of the terms of the previous program, or Swarthmore's program, until Swarthmore's five-year eligibility requirement is achieved.

-- The grants for full-time eligible employees shall be equivalent to one-half of the stated tuition and fees of the institution attended (excluding room and board charges).
-The maximum amount contributed by Swarthmore College is 42% of Swarthmore's tuition and fees (excluding room and board charges) which vary from year to year.
-Contact Human Resources for current information.
+- The grant awards for full-time eligible employees shall be equivalent to one-half of the stated tuition and fees of the institution attended (excluding room and board charges) and shall not exceed $17,887 for the academic year 2013/2014.

-- The grants for part-time eligible employees shall be equivalent to one-quarter of the stated tuition and fees of the institution attended (excluding room and board charges) and shall not exceed one half of the full time employee benefit.
-Contact Human Resources for current information.
+- The grant awards for part-time eligible employees shall be equivalent to one-quarter of the stated tuition and fees of the institution attended (excluding room and board charges) and shall not exceed $8,944 for the academic year 2013/2014.

-- Swarthmore College tuition grants shall be limited to the normal four years of undergraduate work at colleges, universities, or junior colleges, i.e., eight semesters or 12 quarters per child enrolled in the program.
+- Swarthmore College tuition grants shall be limited to the normal four years of undergraduate work at colleges, universities or junior colleges (i.e., 8 semesters or 12 quarters per child enrolled in the program).

-- Per individual employee, the grant will be equivalent to two children attending college for four years, i.e., 16 semesters or 24 quarters.
+- Per individual employee, the benefit limit will be equivalent to two children attending college for four years (i.e., 16 semesters or 24 quarters).

-- Once each year, eligible employees must complete a Tuition Grant Program Application [pdf], available online and in the Human Resources Department.
-If the dependent changes schools during the year, a new application is required.
+- Once each year eligible employees must complete a Tuition Grant Program Application, available on the Human Resources Department website under forms, or by clicking the following link: http://www.swarthmore.edu/Documents/administration/hr/tuition_grant_app_02_2012.pdf [PDF].
+If the dependent child changes institutions during the year, a new application is required.

-- Each semester a copy of the institution's invoice must be submitted to Human Resources for processing.
+- Each semester a copy of the institution's invoice must be submitted to Human Resources for processing before the end of the semester.

-- Swarthmore College tuition grants shall be transmitted by Swarthmore College to the institution to which the eligible child is enrolled to be applied against the tuition charge, in accordance with the normal billing procedure of the institution.
-In no case may the grant be disbursed to the student for personal use.
+- Swarthmore College tuition grants will be remitted by the College to the institution in which the eligible child is enrolled and applied to the current tuition charge, in accordance with the normal billing procedure of the institution.
+Tuition grants will not be disbursed to the student or parent for personal use.

 This program may be changed or discontinued at any time by action of the Board of Managers of Swarthmore College.